SujalAhrodia/Algorithms_DS/README.md

 ## Day 8
 >1.
 Given a non negative integer number num.
 For every numbers i in the range 0 ≤ i ≤ num calculate the number of 1's in their binary representation and return them as an array.

+## Day 9
+>1.
+Given a positive integer n, break it into the sum of at least two positive integers and maximize the product of those integers.
+Return the maximum product you can get.